We delve into the mysterious history of simnel cake, as well as its symbolism and ties to the Easter table.

-Fruitcake has a famous association with Christmas but less well known – and equally delicious - is its Easter version, the simnel cake.
-Lighter, sweeter and steeped in symbolism, this springtime bake is also one of the UK's most mysterious traditional treats.
+Fruitcake is famously associated with Christmas, but less well known – and equally delicious – is its springtime cousin, the simnel cake.
+Lighter, sweeter and steeped in symbolism, this Easter bake is also one of the UK's most mysterious traditional treats.

 As food historian Dr Annie Gray puts it: “Simnel cake is the stuff of legends, most of them entirely unfounded in reality.”
 So what is the true story of the simnel?
 Let’s find out…